pilif42/sparkTutorials/README.md

             - copy the assembly jar over to the sandbox:
                     - cd /home/philippe/code/sparkTutorials/target
                     - scp -P 2222 SparkTutorial-1.0-SNAPSHOT.jar root@127.0.0.1:/root
             - submit the app (cmd below is for local mode.
-Other option = cluster):
+Other option = cluster.
+Also, note profile=sandbox that is being used in the main of TheApp.):
                     - ssh into the sandbox: ssh -p 2222 root@127.0.0.1
-                    - spark-submit --class "hortonworks.sparktutorial.TheApp" --master local ./SparkTutorial-1.0-SNAPSHOT.jar
+                    - spark-submit --class "hortonworks.sparktutorial.TheApp" --conf 'spark.driver.extraJavaOptions=-Dprofile=sandbox' --master local ./SparkTutorial-1.0-SNAPSHOT.jar
             - verify results:
                     - open Ambari at http://127.0.0.1:8080 with maria_dev / maria_dev
                     - menu Files View --> /tmp --> you will find a directory shakespeareWordCount.